BenLorantfy/nestjs-zod/README.md

 ### Using DTO

 DTO does two things:
-- Validates user input
+- Provides a schema for `ZodValidationPipe`
-- Provides you a type from Zod schema
+- Provides a type from Zod schema for you

 ```ts
 @Controller('auth')